 Our mission is to feed all of God’s children — body, mind, and spirit — so that no one goes hungry.
 We have many ministries that provide an opportunity to share God’s love by meeting the hunger needs of those in our community:

 Manna Food Center’s Choice Pantry at SSUMC

-Starting on November 12, 2016, every 2nd and 4th Saturday from 10-12 pm volunteers distribute nonperishable food items, meat, and fresh produce at the Four Corners Campus location to dozens of Montgomery county families per week.
+Every 2nd and 4th Saturday from 10-12 pm volunteers distribute nonperishable food items, meat, and fresh produce at the Four Corners Campus location to dozens of Montgomery county residents.
 The choice pantry model provides a shopping experience for the families we serve, ensuring that they can choose the foods that are best for their families based on what is available.
 This pantry is a partnership with Manna Food Center.
 Recipients must pre-register by contacting Manna Food Center the Friday before the pantry they want to attend.

 Mobile Food Pantry